Partially Equivariant Reinforcement Learning in Symmetry-Breaking Environments: Conclusion

 In this work, we introduced the \textbf{PI-MDP}, a framework that mitigates global error propagation from local symmetry-breaking.
 Building on this foundation, we developed \textbf{Partially Equivariant RL (PE-RL)} algorithms—PE-DQN for discrete control and PE-SAC for continuous control—that consistently improved sample efficiency and robustness over conventional RL, exact-equivariant methods, and approximate baselines.

-The main limitation is computation: auxiliary predictors and gates increase wall-clock cost.
-In environments with pervasive symmetry breaking (e.g., gravity), the gate mostly routes to the non-equivariant networks, so the method effectively reduces to standard RL and offers limited benefit.
-When symmetry breaking is localized—which is typical in many control tasks—the method yields clear gains in robustness and sample efficiency.
+The main limitation is computation: auxiliary predictors and gates increase training time.
+Furthermore, under pervasive symmetry-breaking (e.g., gravity), the framework largely defaults to non-equivariant networks, offering marginal benefits over standard RL.
+However, since symmetry-breaking in typical control tasks is localized, our approach successfully preserves both sample efficiency and robustness to symmetry-breaking.

-Future work includes extending PE-RL to pixel-based control, advancing the practicality of symmetry-aware reinforcement learning for real-world continuous control.
+Future work includes extending PE-RL to vision-based control, advancing the practicality of symmetry-aware reinforcement learning for real-world continuous control.